Correctional health programs

 Supportive-care access for correctional officers, law-enforcement personnel, fire, EMS, and public-safety teams.

-Where appropriate, programs may connect facility-based care with community-based supportive-care access.
+Where appropriate, programs may connect facility-based care with community-based supportive-care access after release or transition, subject to consent and partner readiness.

 Define the population, setting, use case, governance structure, staffing model, documentation workflow, safety controls, and pilot scorecard.

-Launch a focused pilot with clear eligibility, escalation pathways, communication rules, documentation standards, and reporting cadence.
+Launch a focused pilot with clear eligibility, consent, escalation steps, communication rules, documentation standards, security rules, and reporting cadence.

-InnerVital™ supports staffing readiness, practitioner training, QA, chart review, protocol governance, outcomes reporting, and program management.
+InnerVital™ supports staffing readiness, practitioner training, quality review, chart review, protocol governance, aggregate reporting, and program management.

-As the institution internalizes the program, InnerVital™ remains available for Academy training, QA, scorecards, protocol updates, staffing support, and advisory services.
+As the organization internalizes the program, InnerVital™ remains available for Academy training, quality review, scorecards, protocol updates, staffing support, and advisory services.

 Public language guardrails